Facing COVID-19 Together

 As well, check out these videos!
 These will show how you can play games with your kids at home and develop their physical literacy at the same time.

-Though our Victoria office is currently closed, and all of our in-person activities postponed, everyone at Sport for Life is still working hard from home.
 You can receive more information on our workshops and other live events by contacting workshops@sportforlife.ca.

 We will keep updating this page so if you have any recommendations to share, please contact kim@sportforlife.ca.

-For more information on COVID-19 from the Government of Canada visit canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19.html
+For more information on COVID-19 from the Government of Canada, visit canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19.html.